annayqho/TheCannon/docs/source/index.rst

 *********************************************************

 Welcome to the documentation for *The Cannon*!
-The goal of this website is to introduce the method, describe how it has been applied, and provide code and tutorials for the community.
+The goal of this website is to introduce the method and its applications, and provide code and tutorials for the community.
 If you have any questions, please don't hesitate to contact `Anna Ho`_ (ah@astro.caltech.edu).